rrousselGit/analyzer_buffer/README.md

     LibraryReader library,
     BuildStep buildStep,
   ) async {
-    // We create a 'CodeBuffer'
+    // We create a 'AnalyzerBuffer'
-    final buffer = CodeBuffer.fromLibrary(library.element);
+    final buffer = AnalyzerBuffer.fromLibrary(library.element);

     // We write some code in the buffer
     // We use #{{package:packageName/file.dart|Class}} inside the source